5 Things To Remember Once You've Been Diagnosed

 After being diagnosed with any chronic condition you are likely to experience a whirlwind of emotions.
 That's okay.
 There's no "right way" to respond to being told you have a condition that (currently) has no cure.
 Although the news is not what anyone wants to hear, in a way it helps.
 It's an answer.
 Depending on the severity of your condition, you may have experienced some uncomfortable, even painful symptoms.
 Now you know why.
 Now you can move forward.
 No more "what could this be?"
 You can now move on to "how can I beat this?"

-3. Treatments are available
+3. Ulcerative colitis and Crohn's treatments are available

 Don't let the term "chronic illness" fool you.
 There may not be a cure for Inflammatory Bowel Disease(s) just yet, but you do have options.
 Try to remember this when you're dealing with your new diagnosis or even after trying medications with no results.